Skip to content

 This part describes how to manually install odin management node basic services, needed to deploy and install the other servers.

-Install first system with AlmaLinux DVD image (using an USB stick), and choose minimal install as package selection (Or server with GUI if you prefer.
+Install first system with AlmaLinux DVD image or Ubuntu 24.04 live server (using an USB stick), and choose minimal install as package selection (Or server with GUI if you prefer.
 However, more packages installed means less security and less performance).
+Remember to ask for OpenSSH server installation on Ubuntu installer.

 Partition schema should be the following, without LVM but standard partitions: